armandofox/armandofox.github.io/_posts/book_summary/2025-02-16-four-shades-gray.md

 Technical problems such as Unicode characters have been solved by having each ebook carry its own dictionary containing the information and glyphs to render only those UTF-8 characters actually used in that book.
-Still, the challenges of getting publishers to embrace and adopt ebooks were far harder than the technical problems.
+Still, the "social" challenges of getting publishers to embrace and adopt ebooks were far harder than the technical problems.
 The speed of technology development and the publishing tools pipeline for ebooks exists in a different universe than the process of traditional